linux-nvme/nvme-stas/README.md

 meson test
 ```

+For more information about testing, please refer to: [TESTING.md](./TESTING.md)

 ## Alternate approach using Good-ole make

 Recognizing that many people are not familiar with `meson`, we're providing a second way to install the code using the more familiar `configure` script combined with a `make`.